fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 ### **db**
-Returns a queryable database from the connection.
-The database object represents a point-in-time ledger.
-As such, the database will not contain block updates submitted after acquisition of the channel.
+Returns a queryable ledger from the connection.
+The ledger object represents a point-in-time ledger.
+As such, the ledger will not contain block updates submitted after acquisition of the channel.

 #### Parameter(s)
 Key | Value